News

 National Women's Prison Project, Inc – Mother's Day Luncheon

-More and more women are being incarcerated into U.S. prison systems.
+More and more women are being incarcerated in U.S. prison systems.
 The numbers are staggering!
-And many of these women are in prison for non-violent crimes, self-defense or for defending their children to abusive spouses.
-Most women that are incarcerated are mothers whose children are being cared for by either family members or state housing/foster homes.
+And many of these women are in prison for non-violent crimes, self-defense, or for defending their children from abusive spouses.
+Most women that are incarcerated are mothers whose children are being cared for by either family members or state housing/foster

 Read More »